mahavedalla/mahavedalla/docs/questions/tanha/is-a-first-point-of-craving-evident.md

-# Is a first point of craving evident?
+Question: Is a first point of craving evident?
 Answer in Brief: -
  Category: Taṇhā
 Sutta References: AN 10.62